Battleground Italy Tour (North)

 What to Expect

-Battleground Italy Tour (North) Itinerary
+Day-by-Day Tour Itinerary

-OCTOBER 12: KESSELRING'S HEADQUARTERS
+OCTOBER 2: KESSELRING'S HEADQUARTERS

-OCTOBER 13: PUSH TO THE GOTHIC LINE
+OCTOBER 3: PUSH TO THE GOTHIC LINE

 Today after breakfast and check out, we head to beautiful Tuscany, where we will be near the majestic city of Florence for the next four nights.
 Lunch en route.
 This afternoon we will visit our first Gothic Line sites; to see where the 34th, 85th, 88th, and 91st Infantry Divisions first cracked the line in the center, opening the way over the Futa and Giogo mountain passes.
 Explore the impressive Museum of the Gothic Line at Ponzalla.
 Here we will get an introduction to the history of the Gothic Line, its builders, the Todt Organization, and the U.S. II Corps attack at Giogo Pass.
 Late afternoon transfer to our hotel for check in and dinner.
 Overnight Florence.
 (B, D)

-OCTOBER 14: BREAKING THE GOTHIC LINE
+OCTOBER 4: BREAKING THE GOTHIC LINE

 Breaking the line was not easy - the fighting in the center was long and costly.
 After breakfast we will tour the Gothic Line in the western sector, where the newly arrived 10th Mountain Division began to move into positions in preparation for their mid-February 1945 attack on several high peaks southwest of Bologna.
 We will enjoy a Battlefield Tour of the Mediavalle area of the Serchio river, and visit the "Devil's Bridge" at Borgo a Mozzano.
 This area includes the best preserved German bunkers and shelters along the entire Gothic Line.
 Continue to Lucca for lunch and some free time this afternoon, before we visit the Italian Resistance Museum (Lucca).
 Transfer back to our hotel near Florence for dinner.
 Overnight Florence.
 (B, D)

-OCTOBER 15: THE OLD TOWN OF FLORENCE
+OCTOBER 5: THE OLD TOWN OF FLORENCE

 Similar to Rome, the city of Florence was mostly spared from the ravages of war.
 Today, we will spend the day in Florence, starting with a morning visit to the Florence American Cemetery, where over 4,400 soldiers lie to rest.
 After exploring the cemetery and memorial, we will continue into the city center for a lunch break.
 This afternoon, we will enjoy a Guided Tour of the old town of Florence, seeing the most significant sights such as the historic Ponte Vecchio (only bridge over the Arno not destroyed by the Germans) and Brunelleschi's architectural Renaissance masterpiece, Il Duomo (Florence Cathedral).
 The remainder of the afternoon is at leisure in Florence with dinner on your own.
 Overnight Florence.
 (B)

-OCTOBER 16: "GO FOR BROKE" - 442ND RCT
+OCTOBER 6: "GO FOR BROKE" - 442ND RCT

-OCTOBER 17: "CLIMB TO GLORY" - 10TH MD
+OCTOBER 7: "CLIMB TO GLORY" - 10TH MD

-OCTOBER 18: PUSH TO THE PO RIVER VALLEY
+OCTOBER 8: PUSH TO THE PO RIVER VALLEY

-OCTOBER 19: THE FINAL BATTLES IN ITALY
+OCTOBER 9: THE FINAL BATTLES IN ITALY

 More Details